NoBrainer/scrollrole-old/README.md

 ## Dev Environment Setup
-- Install npm and node
+- Install git, npm, and node
 - Download this repository
-- `npm install package.json`

 ### Build Scripts
 Run these commands from the root of the project.
-- Watch and build all js/less/html:
+- Download libraries:
+    - `npm install`
+- Build all js/css, watch for changes, start the ExpressJS app, restart on change:
     - `npm run watch`
-- Build all js/less/html:
+- Build all js/css:
     - `npm run build`
 - Start the ExpressJS app:
     - `npm run start`
-- Build and deploy to the `dist` directory:
-    - `npm run deploy`
 - Install the config file for overriding:
     - `npm run installConfig`
 - For other scripts, check the package.json file.